tsoleary/rna_seq/cahan/writing/methods_tso.md

 ## Differential Expression

-The raw reads were mapped to DM6...
+The raw reads were mapped to the _Drosophila melaogaster_ reference genome (Release 6) using STAR (info from Seth ?).
+Those aligned reads were mapped to genes using featureCounts (info from Seth about version?).

-RNAseq count data of heat shock and cold shock versus the control were analyzed using the DESeq2 package [version X ;@Love2014].
+The RNAseq count data of heat shock and cold shock were compared to the control were analyzed using the DESeq2 package (version 1.24.0; @Love2014) in R (version 3.6.1).
 The default normalization was used.
-Differential gene expression was called at an FDR of 1% (padj < 0.01) with no log fold-change cut off.
+Differential gene expression was called at an FDR of 1% (Benjamini-Hochberg corrected p-value < 0.01).

 ## Integration with the GWAS